Paradise, Washington

+History

+Virinda Longmire named Paradise in the summer of 1885 while she viewed the wildflowers in the alpine meadows there.

+In the late 1800s, as more visitors began arriving at Longmire Springs, most were not content with the view of Mt.
+Rainier from the resort.
+To accommodate the demands of his growing customer base, James Longmire's son, Elcaine, constructed a rough path from the resort to Paradise Park around 1885.
+In 1892 (or possibly 1895), Elcaine's son, Leonard, along with a resort employee by the name of Henry Carter, constructed a foot and bridle path that followed the Paradise River up to Paradise Park.
+During the ensuing years the Longmire's charged tourists 50 cents to use the new and improved route.

+Arts and culture

+Historic buildings and sites

 Paradise is the location of the historic Paradise Inn (built 1916), Paradise Guide House (built 1920) and Henry M. Jackson Visitor Center (built 1966; replaced 2008; original building demolished 2009).
 The inn is listed in the National Register of Historic Places.
 The historic center of Paradise was designated the Paradise Historic District.

 A golf course was built in the area in 1931; five years later, a rope tow for alpine skiing was installed.
 These were both added as facilities for use by the guests of the inn.
 From 1942 to 1943, the U.S. Army used the inn to house troops (87th Mountain Infantry) training for winter mountain conditions.

 The National Park Service undertook a two-year, $30 million project to perform renovations and structural work to allow the inn withstand a large earthquake and to replace the "flying saucer-shaped" Henry M. Jackson Visitor Center with a new building of the same name complementing the historic lodge.
 The inn re-opened in 2008, along with the new visitor center.
 The old visitor center was demolished in 2009.